alerone/passly/README.md

 </div>

 This repository contains code examples and implementations from the [Learn Cryptography in Go](https://www.boot.dev/courses/learn-cryptography-golang) course on Boot.dev.
-Throughout this course, you'll explore fundamental and advanced cryptographic techniques implemented in Go.
+Throughout this course, I've explored fundamental and advanced cryptographic techniques implemented in Go.

 ## Table of Contents